dfo-osdt/osp-docs/docs/en/publication-process/manuscript-record-form.md

 The MRF's applicant or any of the author may submit the MRF for management review.
 The user that submits the MRF will automatically become the MRF applicant.
-In the case where the person that created the MRF is not an author, for example, and office administrator, they may loose access to the MRF once it is submitted for review.
+In the case where the person that created the MRF is not an author, for example, and office administrator, they may lose access to the MRF once it is submitted for review.
 The author can share the MRF back with them if required.
 :::